Play Store policies: CCI slaps Rs 936.44 cr fine on Google for abusing dominance | Business

 Apart from the penalty, CCI said Google should not restrict app developers from using any third-party billing/ payment processing services for purchasing apps.

 There was no immediate comment from Google on the latest CCI order.
-On October 21, Google said it will review the order with respect to the Android devices matter.
+On October 21, the internet major said it will review the order with respect to the Android devices matter.

-Similar to the observations made in its ruling against Google in the Android matter, CCI on Tuesday said the penalty amount is provisional as there were glaring inconsistencies and wide disclaimers in presenting various revenue data points by Google.

-The penalty amount translates to 7 per cent of the company's average relevant turnover.
+Through the two orders passed in less than a week, the watchdog has imposed ''provisional'' penalties'' totalling Rs 2,274.2 crore on Google.
+The latest ruling related to Google Play Store came on the last day of the tenure of CCI Chairperson Ashok Kumar Gupta.

 In February 2018, the regulator imposed a fine of Rs 136 crore on Google for unfair business practices in the Indian market for the online search.